This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 In this recipe, you’ll notice that I’m using concentrated bouillon and not broth.
 If you’ve made pilaf before, then you might be wondering why.
 I mean, part of the process of making rice pilaf is steaming the rice in broth.

-Instead, I’m using concentrated bouillon as a way to add flavor to the cauliflower rice without turning it to mush.
+Instead, I’m using concentrated bouillon as a way to add flavor to the cauliflower rice without making it soggy

-This easy cauliflower pilaf uses stock concentrate to get all the flavor of the traditional dish quickly, while keeping some of the bite in your copycat grain.
 I use frozen cauliflower rice in this recipe.
-In part because it is easier to cook, but also because it does not make a difference in taste in comparison to fresh cauliflower rice.
+In part, it is easier to cook, but also because it does not make a difference in taste in comparison to fresh cauliflower rice.

 What To Serve This With